jbampton/tooling-docs/apache-trusted-release/platform.md

 2. Fronted by `httpd`.
 3. Static content may be served without going through `asfquart`.
 4. Monolithic.
 5. Fronted by a CDN.
-The caching policies need to properly defined.
+The caching policies need to be properly defined.

 ## Legacy